Myths around the risks of coronavirus in the UK are doing the rounds. We put the facts straight.

 There is no need to avoid your local take-away or to stop buying Chinese food or beer from any other outlet, despite fears on social media.

-The virus is unlikely to survive for long on these kind of surfaces, and that includes objects like cups and door handles.
+The virus is unlikely to survive for long enough on these kind of surfaces.

 You have to be in close contact with an infected person - within two metres for 15 minutes or more - to be at risk, according to advice from Public Health England.